In Commonwealth, queen’s jubilee draws protests and apathy

 Sue Onslow, director of the Institute of Commonwealth Studies at the University of London, said the queen has been the “invisible glue” holding the Commonwealth together.

-But she says the organization has proven surprisingly durable and and shouldn't be written off.
+But she says the organization has proven remarkably resilient and and shouldn't be written off.
 The Commonwealth played a major role in galvanizing opposition to apartheid in the 1980s, and could do the same over climate change, which poses an existential threat to its low-lying island members.

-“The Commonwealth is reflective of global trends,” Onslow said.
-“So if you think about the creeping authoritarianism that has happened in non-Commonwealth countries … this is happening in Commonwealth countries too.
-Progress towards greater democracy and good governance is definitely under pressure and there has been regression."

 “The Commonwealth has shown a remarkable ability to reinvent itself and contrive solutions at times of crisis, almost as if it's jumping into a telephone box and coming out under different guise," she said.
 “Whether it will do it now is an open question.”